agl-ic-eg/cluster_api/English.README.md

             - Verify that the callback function is not called if none of the 34 signals have changed as described in 3-2-1 TellTale.
             - Verify that the callback function is not called even if other signals than 34 signals have changed as described in 3-2-1 TellTale.
         -  In the 1st argument arg_1, If 0 assigned: Verify the callback function is not called even any of the 34 signals changed as described in 3-2-1 TellTale.
-        - In the 1st argument arg_1, if other flags than the following flags 3-2-1-1～3-2-1-34 are se: Verify the callback function is not called when any of the 34 signals changed as described in 3-2-1 TellTale.
+        - In the 1st argument arg_1, if other flags than the following flags 3-2-1-1～3-2-1-34 are set: Verify the callback function is not called when any of the 34 signals changed as described in 3-2-1 TellTale.
         - In the 2nd argument addr, if NULL assigned: Verify that an error occurs.
         - In the 1st argument arg_1, if 3-2-1-1～3-2-1-34 are assigned set values.
 The following two procedures are implemented:
-            - Verify that the callback function is called only when the signal corresponding to the specified flag is changed.
+            - Verify that the callback function is called only when the signal corresponding to the assigned flag is changed.
             - Verify that the callback function is not called; even the other 33 signals changed.
-        - In the 1st argument arg_1, if one flag from 3-2-1-1～3-2-1-34 are specified clear value.
+        - In the 1st argument arg_1, if one flag from 3-2-1-1～3-2-1-34 is assigned clear value.
 The following two procedures are implemented:
             - Verify that the callback function is not called even if the signal corresponding to the cleared flag changed.
             - Verify that there is no callback notification for an incorrectly cleared flag; even the other 33 signals changed.
             (Callback notification for other signal changes occur)